learn-co-curriculum/bash-navigation-osx/README.md

 ## `open ` - Opening Folders and Files

-When you're in Terminal, sometimes it is useful to open the current dirctory you're in, your working directory, in Finder.
+When you're in Terminal, sometimes it is useful to open the current directory you're in, your working directory, in Finder.
 You can do this with `open .`.
 That will pop open the OS X Finder view of the directory you are in.

 ## `subl` - Opening Folders and Files in Sublime Text